LukasCCB/Disptch-Discord-Game-Store---Tutorial/README.md

-# Disptch-Discord-Game-Store - Commands Tutorial
+# Dispatch-Discord-Game-Store - Commands Tutorial
 This is a resumed tutorial for Dispatch your game to Discord Store - Only commands

 # Configure Dispatch